 Traditionally, NSAIDs side effects of GI bleeding, ulcers and liver failure have long been documented for causing 100,000 hospitalizations and 17,000 deaths annually in the U.S. Yet the toxic effects of this medical predicament have been given scant publicity.
 No one appears to be tracking the numbers, leaving many physicians and most patients unaware of the magnitude of the problem, according to a 1999 study in The New England Journal of Medicine.1

 Natural pain management is nothing new.
-For centuries, nature’s medicine cabinet has contained the answers for pain relief.
+Nature's medicine cabinet has contained the answers for pain relief for centuries.
 There are many botanical and herbal substances that have proven effective, safe and free of NSAIDs side effects.

 Here are three trusted high quality natural products helpful in attaining pain relief from arthritis, joint pain, injury or surgery: